LabKey/labkey-ui-components/packages/components/releaseNotes/components.md

 *Released*: TBD October 2023
 * ToggleButton updates
   * ImportDataFilePreview update to remove usage and replace with a checkbox
+  * QueryInfoForm fix for ToggleIcon alignment with various form input types

 ### version 2.386.0
 *Released*: 26 October 2023